Kayto/Arduino_2114_AT_SRAM_tester/README.md

 - Serial output for test progress, error reporting, and data display.
 - Use this version for detailed manual control and diagnostics.

+### 3. Skjerk-Compatible Headless Version (`Arduino_2114_AT_SRAM_tester_SKJERK.ino`)
+- **Fully automated, LED-only, no Serial or user interaction.**
+- Pin mapping and logic are 100% compatible with Carsten Skjerk’s original tester and hardware shields/PCBs.
+- Tests all 4-bit data patterns (0x0–0xF), alternating patterns (0xA/0x5), walking 1s/0s, and pseudo-random (LFSR) patterns.
+- Pass/fail result is indicated on an external LED (A5):
+  - Pass: slow blink 3×, then steady ON
+  - Fail: fast blink forever

+- No Serial output, menus, or diagnostics—headless operation only.
+- Use this version for hardware that follows Skjerk’s reference pinout, or for shield/PCB compatibility.

+> **Note:** Serial output (as used in the automated and interactive versions) cannot be supported on the original Skjerk hardware.
+This is because Arduino pins D0 and D1 are required for the SRAM address bus, but these pins are also used for Serial RX/TX.
+Any attempt to use Serial will conflict with address signaling, impacting reliable communication and memory testing.
+For this reason, all diagnostics and results are provided by the LED only.

 ### Automated vs Interactive Version: Test Comparison

 | Feature/Test Type         | Automated Version (`_auto.ino`) | Interactive Version (`.ino`) |